 Pharyngealization is typically considered a secondary articulation, rather than a phonation type per se; however, in !Xóõ it functions phonologically as a phonation type, and moreover often involves irregular voicing (Traill, 1985, p.
-75), in addition to tongue retraction and lowering (Traill, 1985; Hess, 1998; see also spectrograms and X-ray tracings in Ladefoged & Maddieson 1996, p.
+75), in addition to tongue retraction and lowering (Traill, 1985; Hess, 1998; see also the spectrograms and X-ray tracings in Ladefoged & Maddieson, 1996, p.
 309).
-It is well known that so-called 'pharyngealized' vowels in many languages show additional constrictive effects of the vocal folds; see Catford, 1983; McCarthy, 1994; Esling, 1996; Hess, 1998; Zawaydeh, 1999; Esling, 1999; Moisik & Esling, 2011; Moisik, 2013.
-Such 'pharyngealized' vowels might today best be described as 'epilaryngeal' (Moisik & Esling, 2011) following the Laryngeal Articulator Model (Esling, 2005; Edmondson & Esling, 2006).
-They have constriction of the epilaryngeal tube, which entails laryngeal raising and tongue retraction, in addition to non-modal voice quality such as creaky voice.
+It is well known that so-called pharyngealized vowels in many languages show additional constrictive effects on the vocal folds (see Catford, 1983; McCarthy, 1994; Esling, 1996; Hess, 1998; Zawaydeh, 1999; Esling, 1999; Moisik & Esling, 2011; Moisik, 2012).
+Such "pharyngealized" vowels might today best be described as "epilaryngeal" (Moisik & Esling, 2011) following the Laryngeal Articulator Model (Esling, 2005; Edmondson & Esling, 2006).
+They have constriction of the epilaryngeal tube, which entails laryngeal raising and tongue retraction, in addition to a non-modal voice quality such as creaky voice.